szwacz/electron-boilerplate/README.md

 It will start the packaging process.
 One the process finished, the `dist` directory will contain your distributable file.

 We use [electron-builder](https://github.com/electron-userland/electron-builder) to handle the packaging process.
-It has a lot of [customization options](https://github.com/electron-userland/electron-builder/wiki/Options), which you can declare under ["build" key in package.json file](https://github.com/szwacz/electron-boilerplate/blob/master/package.json#L2).
+It has a lot of [customization options](https://www.electron.build/configuration/configuration), which you can declare under `"build"` key in `package.json`.

-You can package your app cross-platform from a single machine [electron-builder kind of supports this](https://github.com/electron-userland/electron-builder/wiki/Multi-Platform-Build), but there is a lot of asterisks.
-That's why this the release process of this boilerplate defaults to the executing OS.
-You can change that of course.
+You can package your app cross-platform from a single machine, [electron-builder kind of supports this](https://www.electron.build/multi-platform-build), but there are limitations.
+That's why this boilerplate doesn't do that by default.

 # License